 Based on the performance data from the baseline year, a school in the 65th percentile is expected to have 59% of its EL students making acceptable progress toward English Language Proficiency.
-The measurement of acceptable progress is based on the WIDA ACCESS for ELLs.
+The measurement of acceptable progress is based on the State ELP assessment.
 This goal is applicable to all EL students in grades 3-8 and high school.